West Side Story (2021 film): Filming

 Filming took place in Harlem and other Manhattan locations and in Flatlands, Brooklyn in New York City in July 2019.
 There were ten days of shooting in Paterson, New Jersey, where an outdoor set was built, in August.
 Filming also took place in Newark and other parts of Essex County, New Jersey.
 It wrapped on September 27 for a total of 79 days of shooting.
 All of the sets were constructed at a warehouse at Steiner Studios.

 As one of the film's executive producers, Moreno was on-set for a large portion of production, often consulting with Peck on choreography.
 Moreno described shooting the scene where Valentina saves Anita as particularly difficult, due to her own well-documented experiences with sexual assault in Hollywood, as well as the surreal challenge of saving a character she played six decades prior.
 The scene was rehearsed with an intimacy coordinator to ensure DeBose's safety during the scene: Moreno, who recalled crying hysterically and being unable to stop when she shot the same scene for the 1961 film, was surprised that such a position existed upon being told about it in a joint interview with her and DeBose.
-She also had the honor to do clapperboard for the film's famous "puddle shot" of Tony stepping into a large puddle of water and making it become a pool of rippling light while singing "Maria".
+She also had the honor to do clapperboard for the film's famous "puddle shot" of Tony stepping into a large puddle of water and making it become a pool of rippling light while singing "María".
 That shot was the last to be filmed on the final day of principal photography, as it was a last-minute suggestion made by cinematographer Janusz Kamiński to Spielberg following completion of the Balcony scene.